Somyarani13/bddk-fasterrcnn-resnet-objectdetection/README.md

 ---
 # YOLO Training (Failed Attempt)

 This folder contains an attempt to train a YOLOv8 model on the BDD100K dataset.
-Unfortunately, the training failed due to issues with the custom dataloader.
+Unfortunately, the training failed due to issues with the Custom Dataloader.
 Here is a brief overview of the folder structure and files included in the project.

 ## Yolo Training Folder Structure
 ```bash